Alneyadi-Abdulla/DPO_train/README.md

 * Scientific misconceptions

 For each prompt, we compared the **baseline (pre-DPO)** model response with the **fine-tuned (post-DPO)** response.
 ---

-Here is your evaluation section formatted cleanly in **Markdown**, ready to paste into your README later:

----

 ## Detailed Evaluation Results (Before vs After DPO)